eeshawn11/eeshawn11/README.md

 **Skills Demonstrated:**

-- Regression, classification and ensemble modelling with `scikit-learn`
+- Supervised machine learning with `scikit-learn`, with a variety of regression, classification and ensemble models
 - Collaboration and version control with `git`
 - Presentation of findings and recommendations at the end of each project